-The ongoing coronavirus outbreak is an understandable concern for all of us and people with a weakened immune system are at a higher risk of experiencing more serious complications from it.
+The ongoing coronavirus pandemic is an understandable concern for all of us and people with a weakened immune system are at a higher risk of experiencing more serious complications from it.

-As the UK government continues to announce its plans for lifting COVID-19 related restrictions we are updating our advice for people who have received or waiting to receive a stem cell transplant.
+As the UK government continues to update its COVID-19 related restrictions we are updating our advice for people who have received or waiting to receive a stem cell transplant.
 We are working alongside other cancer charities, medical experts and the NHS to make sure this advice is updated as the situation develops.

 At this time, you probably have lots of questions, so we have tried to answer some of the most common and pressing concerns here: